-Just as there are plenty of fish in the social media sea, there are also a TON of boats looking to land a big catch.
+Just as there are plenty of fish in the sea, there are also a TON of boats looking to land a big catch.
 Ensuring your business and brand are present and active on multiple social channels will create the opportunity for consumers from different demographics to find and follow you.
 Also, half of consumers follow brands to indicate their loyalty, so a business’s current customer base will also increase brand awareness and visibility.
 The more followers a business has, the more likely it is to be seen.
 Additionally, if a business owner treats these followers as a sentient community rather than a stagnant lead pool, it will help improve customer service and brand image.

-A business’s presence on social media creates the opportunity for dialogue with consumers, and 60% of followers expect a brand to interact with their followers directly through social media.
+A business’s presence on social media creates the opportunity for dialogue with consumers, and 60% of followers expect a brand to interact with their followers directly through social.
 With more than half of marketers utilizing social media as two-way street for communication, it is important for business owners to give their audience what it wants.
 By providing engaging content, exclusive social offers and genuine responses to feedback like reviews or questions, you will be able to build brand loyalty and lasting customer relationships with your social community.
 Did we mention that all of this comes with a minimal price tag?

-Old school marketing tactics like snail mail ads or flyers can be expensive, and it will undoubtedly take time to measure their ROI.
+Old school marketing tactics like snail mail, ads or flyers can be expensive, and it will undoubtedly take time to measure their ROI.
 Joining and posting to social media is free of charge—there’s no limit to how many posts you can publish, and your efforts are seen by followers immediately.
-Paid advertising on social media is also an option, and this tactic will allow you to target specific audiences you want to reach.
+Paid advertising on social channels is also an option, and this tactic will allow you to target specific audiences you want to reach.
 The best part is that your budget for paid social advertising can be as large or as small as you see fit, it’s all designed to meet your business’s unique marketing needs.
 Investing in social media with time or money can help with more than just a business’s social accounts, too.

 Effective social media use will allow your business to harness the power of another internet beast.

 You may recall from earlier that business owners find SEO to be the most daunting digital marketing tactic to take on.
-By fostering a social media following, providing content that will likely be shared, and interacting with its consumers online, businesses are able to climb the ranks in search engines.
+By fostering a following, providing content that will likely be shared, and interacting with its consumers online, businesses are able to climb the ranks in search engines.
 The better your ranking, the more likely you are to be found, and thus the social media cycle begins all over again!